-Incomer is the second instalment in Paula Gruben’s novoir (novel + memoir) trilogy.
+Incomer [working title] is the second instalment in Paula Gruben’s novoir (novel + memoir) trilogy.
 It is a direct follow-on from Umbilicus, although both can be read as stand-alone stories.
-Estimated completion of manuscript: late 2017.
+Estimated completion of manuscript: mid-2018.

 London 1997, the epicentre of Cool Britannia, and home to 22-year-old South African, Charlotte van Katwijk.
 In the UK on a two-year working holiday visa, when she’s not in uniform as an Ann Summers shopgirl, she’s out shopping, sightseeing, and partying in the clubs, pubs, and live music venues around the city.